Automattic/wp-calypso/packages/composite-checkout/README.md

 - If the `transactionStatus` changes to [`.REDIRECTING`](#TransactionStatus), the page will be redirected to the `transactionRedirectUrl` (or will register an error as above if there is no url).
 - If the `transactionStatus` changes to [`.NOT_STARTED`](#TransactionStatus), the [form status](#useFormStatus) will be set to [`.READY`](#FormStatus).

-### CheckoutReviewOrder

-Renders a list of the line items and their `displayValue` properties followed by the `total` line item, and whatever `submitButton` is in the current payment method.

 ### CheckoutStep

 A checkout step.
 This should be a direct child of [CheckoutStepGroup](#CheckoutStepGroup) and is itself a wrapper for [CheckoutStepBody](#CheckoutStepBody).
 If you want to make something that looks like a step but is not connected to other steps, use a [CheckoutStepBody](#CheckoutStepBody) instead.